vzhb/FlameVision/README.md

 Contact Information:
 --------------------

-Danfeng Hong: hongdanfeng1989@gmail.com<br>
+Shenzhi Li: d24092110646@cityu.edu.mo<br>
-Danfeng Hong is with the Aerospace Information Research Institute, Chinese Academy of Sciences, 100094 Beijing, China.
+Shenzhi Li is with the City University of Macau, Macau, China.